Air2air/northworks/public/content/c_runnicles.md

 2000 and having Nikolas Lehnhoff's mind "probing into the piece."

 Although one of his focuses has always been Wagner, Runnicles emphasizes he enjoys many other works.
-"I especially enjoyed conducting 'Pell�as et M�lisande.'
+"I especially enjoyed conducting 'Pell'as et M'lisande.'
 Fell in love with it, and hope to do it again.
 I've always been very happy to cover as broad a repertoire as I can."

 "For one to grow," he philosophized, "it's necessary that nutrients be drawn from other things -- a cross-fertilization is